 Values Education in the Primary School (Bible Based)

-Values education is a board of studies syllabus requirement.
+Values education is a NSW Educational Standards Authority (NESA) requirement.
 Students are taught one value per week for each week of school in the year.
-Students learn the value through input from the classroom teacher and via a 30 minute lesson taught by Mr J.

 Primary and secondary school chapel programs are organised by the school chaplain.
 These programs take place on a weekly basis and are designed to give students the opportunity to develop spiritually through involvement with worship music and hearing from a variety of inspirational speakers.